Minimax Rates for High-Dimensional Random Tessellation Forests: Discussion and Future Work

 \section{Discussion and Future Work}

-This work expands and strengthens the theoretical basis for data independent random forests, and establishes stochastic geometry theory as an extremely promising tool set for analyzing random partition based regression and classification algorithms.
-In particular, we showed that a large class of random forests obtained from stationary hyperplane partitions all achieves the minimax rate of the Mondrian forest featured in \cite{mourtada2020minimax}.
+This work expands and strengthens the theoretical basis for purely random forests, and establishes stochastic geometry as a promising toolkit for analyzing regression and classification algorithms based on random partitions.
+In particular, we showed that a large class of random forests built from stationary hyperplane partitions with oblique splits all achieve the same minimax optimal rates as Mondrian forests proved in \cite{mourtada2020minimax}.
+We also extended these rates to depend on a notion of the intrinsic dimension of the input as opposed to the ambient dimension of the feature space.
 This work motivates many more questions at the intersection of stochastic geometry and machine learning.
-We outline two major research directions here.
+We outline a few future research directions here.

-The first concerns the curse of dimensionality.
-The minimax rate of \\ $O\left(L^{2d/(d + 2(k + \beta))}n^{-2\beta/(d + 2(k + \beta))}\right)$ for the class of functions $\mathcal{C}^{k,\beta}(L)$ is very slow when the dimension $d$ is large.
-To deal with this, it is standard to assume that the data is inherently lower dimensional, or sparse.
-An open question is whether the flexibility of the directional distribution allows us to find ``optimal" cut directions, or directional distribution $\phi$, that may achieve better rates for structured data.
+First, the definition of low intrinsic dimension used in our assumptions has limited applicability.
+However, we hope that our results and proof techniques can form a basis for future work to obtain optimal rates under more general notions of low dimensionality of the input.
+Additionally, as mentioned in Remark \ref{Rem:adaptivity}, to obtain these rates in practice one needs an adaptive way of tuning the lifetime parameter and number of trees, since the intrinsic dimension and regularity are not known {\it a priori}.
+For adaptation to regularity, a model aggregation method was proposed by \cite{mourtada2020minimax} for Mondrian forests which could potentially be extended to STIT forests.